Identity-Framework/bionode-demo/README.md

 ## Development server

-Build the client app by running `ng build` in the project root.
+If you don't alreay have it installed you will need to install ng by running `npm install -g @angular/cli` Build the client app by running `ng build` in the project root.
 Start up the node server by running `npm start` for a dev server.
 Navigate to `http://localhost:3000/`.